On this page

 Dr. Emily W. Tow: Emily received her PhD in 2017 following studies of membrane fouling in desalination systems, which included creating an apparatus to compare fouling in reverse osmosis, forward osmosis, and membrane distillation under identical hydrodynamic conditions.
 Emily earned her SB and SM at MIT in Mechanical Engineering with a minor in Art, Culture and Technology.
 While at MIT, Emily co-taught Advanced Heat Transfer, painted a mural in the basement of Building 16, and received an NSF Graduate Research Fellowship, a Martin Sustainability Fellowship, and the Meredith Kamm Memorial Award.
 Emily is currently at the Lawrence Berkeley National Lab to improve the energy efficiency of water reuse as an ITRI-Rosenfeld Fellow.
 After completing her fellowship, Emily will be merging her passions for engineering, teaching, and art as an Assistant Professor of Mechanical Engineering at Olin College.

 Dr. Karim M. Chehayeb: Karim was a PhD and SM student in our group.
 His PhD research focused on the thermodynamics of electrodialysis.
 Specifically, he characterized and quantified the losses in electrodialysis for various applications.
 He also studied the optimal design and operation of different ED configurations.
 His Master’s research focused on the thermodynamic balancing of humidification-dehumidification through the use of a varying water-to-air mass flow rate ratio.
 Prior to joining the group, he received his Bachelor of Engineering in mechanical engineering from the American University of Beirut.
 He is now a consultant with the Boston Consulting Group.

 Dr. Gregory P. Thiel: Gregory was a postdoctoral associate, Ph.D.
 (2015), and S.M.
 (2012) student with the group.
 His research included topics in energy efficiency and entropy generation minimization, heat and mass transfer, and wastewater chemistry.
 Outside the lab, Greg taught heat transfer and served in various roles in the MIT Water Club and the Graduate Association of Mechanical Engineers.
 He was named a Shapiro Teaching Fellow in 2016, and received the Martin Family Fellowship for Sustainability and an Eni-MIT Energy Initiative Fellowship.
 Greg holds a B.S.E. in mechanical engineering (2010), summa cum laude, from Case Western Reserve University.
-He currently works for BMW in Munich.
-(More details at gregorythiel.com.)
+He currently works for ARPA-E. (More details at gregorythiel.com.)